bbkane/dotfiles/linux_setup_notes.md

 # zsh

-zsh is really old.
+zsh is really old (zsh 5.0.2).
 This method lets me build a new one so I can use the same config between linux and macos

 Ooh I like https://jdhao.github.io/2018/10/13/centos_zsh_install_use/